TsvetanG2/TsvetanG2/README.md

 </p>

 <p align="center">
   <strong>I'm a Software Engineering Student with a passion for coding and developing, building my own version of the digital world one step at a time.
-All coding projects are built from the ground up, with passion and planning on solving a real-time issues</strong>
+All coding projects are built from the ground, with passion and planning on solving a real-time issues</strong>
 </p>

 <p align="center">